|

 are Mahammad Ibn Yazid, Khalid, Ali, Manuchuhr, Fariburz Afrasiyab, Jamaladdin,

-are also encountered.
-On one stone one can read Benderi-Baku, that is, the port
+encountered.
+On one stone one can read Benderi-Baku, that is, the port of Baku.

-of Baku.
-The name of Rashid an-Naggash, that is artist Rashid who had cut out
+The name of Rashid an-Naggash, that is artist Rashid who had cut out human and

 fortress for a long time.
 Although they did destroy the upper part of the